tnordloh/tnordloh.github.io/_posts/2020-04-28-running-dangerous-scripts.md

 is error-prone, and can generate unrepeatable results, is a lot of pressure, and it's natural to be resistant to it.
 Overcoming this, so you can bring your whole mind online, to really examine what you're doing, can only help.

+### Handling (over)confidence

+It's possibly even more likely to be really sure that everything will work perfectly.
+We earn that confidence; typically, nothing goes wrong with a scripted task.
+But it's like crossing the street.
+Taking a moment to look both ways is warranted, even if we've crossed the same street hundreds of times.
+Just asking the questions "what system am I logged in to?
+Is this script going to affect active users?
+What will do if this script fails" is warranted, in the same way.